Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Golden Knights Advanced Stats

-- During their last 10 games, the Golden Knights' goals per game average is two higher than their season-long average.
+- In the last 10 games, the Golden Knights have scored 2.0 more goals per game than their season average.

-- The Golden Knights are ranked 14th in the league with 267 goals this season, an average of 3.3 per contest.

-- The Golden Knights rank 11th in total goals against, allowing 2.7 goals per game (225 total) in league action.
+- On defense, the Golden Knights have conceded 225 goals (2.7 per game) to rank 11th in league action.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.